TanitMesa2B/TanitMesa2B/README.md

 <br>

-## Here there are some of the games that I usually play to in my spare time:
+## Here there are some of my favorite games: